OctopusDeploy/blog/blog/2021-04/configure-octopus-high-availability-in-azure/index.md

 The most important recommendation is to reduce your [attack surface](https://en.wikipedia.org/wiki/Attack_surface), while keeping your networking as straightforward as you can without causing any potential security issues.

-- Where possible, use [Internal IP's and networks](https://en.wikipedia.org/wiki/Private_network) over public IPs, particularly for your SQL configuration.
+- Where possible, use [internal IPs and networks](https://en.wikipedia.org/wiki/Private_network) over public IPs, particularly for your SQL configuration.
 - Use a VPN or a Jump/Bastion box.
 Preferably both.
 - Secure Octopus to use HTTPS only with a valid certificate.